Blog · Analysis · Last reviewed June 16, 2026

 First, cyber reasoning systems became visible public infrastructure.
 DARPA's AI Cyber Challenge ended its 2025 final with systems that examined more than 54 million lines of code in competition conditions.
 DARPA said the finalist systems found 54 unique synthetic vulnerabilities in 63 challenges and patched 43 of them.
 They also discovered 18 real, non-synthetic vulnerabilities, with 11 patches for real vulnerabilities, and every finalist team identified a real-world vulnerability.
 The winning system came from Team Atlanta; DARPA and ARPA-H described the effort as a way to secure open-source software that underlies critical infrastructure.

 Second, AI bug hunting escaped the contest setting.
 Google Project Zero and Google DeepMind's Big Sleep reported in November 2024 that an AI agent found a previously unknown exploitable memory-safety issue in SQLite before it reached an official release.
-In August 2025, TechCrunch reported that Big Sleep had found and reported 20 vulnerabilities in popular open-source software, with Google saying human experts reviewed reports before disclosure.
+In July 2025, Google said Big Sleep had found multiple real-world vulnerabilities and, using Google Threat Intelligence, discovered SQLite CVE-2025-6965, a critical flaw Google said was known to threat actors and at risk of exploitation.
+TechCrunch separately reported in August 2025 that Big Sleep had found and reported a first batch of 20 vulnerabilities in popular open-source software, with Google saying human experts reviewed reports before disclosure.

 Third, frontier labs began productizing cyber defense.
 Anthropic announced Claude Code Security in February 2026 as a limited research preview for scanning codebases, suggesting patches, assigning severity, and keeping humans in the approval loop.
 Anthropic said its team had used Claude Opus 4.6 to find more than 500 vulnerabilities in production open-source codebases and was working through triage and responsible disclosure.